xcollantes/chrome-extension-template/README.md

 Base template for quickly creating working extensions.

+This repo was build for beginners to Chrome Extension development and veteran developers who don't create new extensions often but need to create one fast.

-Good for people with little Chrome experience as there are examples of common tasks with explanations.
+- Good for people with little Chrome experience as there are examples of common tasks with explanations.

+- Good for quick development since the descriptions will remind you how things work.
+See `Speed tips` for even faster development.

 **TODO: Global search and action for "TODO".**